Connecting to Multiple Devices

 devices = await AidlabManager().scan()

-first_device = next((device for device in devices if device.address == FIRST_ADDRESS), None)
+first = next((d for d in devices if d.address == FIRST_ADDRESS), None)

-second_device = next((device for device in devices if device.address == SECOND_ADDRESS), None)
+second = next((d for d in devices if d.address == SECOND_ADDRESS), None)

-await first_device.connect(self)
+await first.connect(self)

-await second_device.connect(self)
+await second.connect(self)

 while True: